How to find the perfect ecommerce website templates for your business

 Template design and what you need to know

-Customising your own website is a big task, and arguably, design plays one of the biggest roles in how your audience will interact with your business.
-The design and layout of your website will determine whether or not people trust you to deliver on your promise.
-You may have the better product, but if a competitor of yours has a superior e-commerce website design, then it’s clear who the customer will be spending their money with.
+Customising your own website is a big task, and design plays one of the biggest roles in how your audience will interact with your business.
+The design and layout of your website inform whether or not people trust you to deliver on your promise.
+You may have the better product, but if your competitor's website is better designed, then it’s clear who the customer will be spending their money with.

-While it may be easy to just go for the template that visually appeals to you the most, there are a few boxes that need ticking first.
-Here are some questions to ask yourself:
+While it may be easy to just go for the template that's the most visually appealing, there are a few boxes that need ticking first.
+Some questions you need to answer are:

 Do I have a clear brand?

-The first thing you need to do before selecting a template is to define your brand, both visually and in the written format.
+The first thing you need to do before selecting a template is to define your brand, both visually and in writing.
 Who are you and what do you stand for?
-If you want customers to connect with your business, there needs to be a story.
+If you want customers to connect with your business, tell them a story.

 Start by defining your vision, your mission, and your values as a business.
 This helps to humanise what you do.

-Next, you’ll want to set clear guidelines on both your visual and written branding.
-This means making sure your imagery is fluid, selecting the right typography, creating a uniform photography style and picking a voice for your brand.
+Next, you’ll want to set clear guidelines for both your visual and written branding.
+This means making sure your imagery is fluid, choosing the right font, creating a uniform photography style and picking a voice for your brand.
 Being clear from the outset will get you off to a strong start.

 Does this template design make sense for me?

-The structure of your template can make or break your e-commerce website design.
+Your template's structure can make or break your ecommerce website design.
 Look at the composition of the template and see whether or not it’s customisable.
-While visuals are important, if there isn’t enough space for CTA’s or product descriptions, this may not be the template for you.
+While visuals are important, if there isn’t enough space for CTAs or product descriptions, this may not be the template for you.
 More on this later.

 Is this simple enough?

 Less really is more.
 The simpler the website, the easier it is for users to navigate.
 Sure, it’s tempting to always add more visually, but think quality over quantity.
-You don’t want to distract from your products or your e-commerce store’s purpose, and that’s to sell.
-Find the balance with style over substance.
+You don’t want to distract from your products or your store’s purpose, which is selling.
+Find a balance of style and substance.

 Can people navigate my page?

-We all know that the majority of people visit websites through their mobile devices.
-While this may be widely known, it isn’t reflected in the e-commerce website design of a lot of businesses.
-Take a look at the template design you’re going for and determine how it’ll look on mobile.
+Most people visit websites through their mobile devices.
+While this may be widely known, it a lot of ecommerce websites don't reflect this.
+Take a look at the template design you’re going for and see how it looks on mobile.

 Am I getting the information I need from this?

-You need to put yourself in the shoes of your customer.
-Does your template have the space for you to give them all the information that they need to make a purchase and understand your product?
+Put yourself in your customer's shoes.
+Does your template have the space for you to give them all the information they need to understand your product and make a purchase?

 Let’s get technical

-For most people, this won’t be the fun part of building and customising an e-commerce store, but we need to get technical.
-We need your store to be attractive, but we also need it to be functional.
+We know it's not the fun part of building an ecommerce store, but we need to get technical.
+Your store needs to be attractive, but also functional.
 That’s why we’re going to quickly walk you through 3 things: